 Most common causes are motor vehicle accidents, sports, assaults, and falls.

-Diagnosing concussion (mild traumatic brain injury) is difficult based on acute injury characteristics and presenting signs and symptoms.
+Diagnosing mild TBI is difficult based on acute injury characteristics and presenting signs and symptoms.

 Headache, mental slowing and fogginess, and memory difficulties are typical symptoms.
 Symptoms may fluctuate, but typically subside after 1 week to 1 month.
 Loss of consciousness is not necessary for a positive diagnosis.

-CT scan and MRI are typically normal in concussive injury.
+Computed tomography scan and magnetic resonance imaging are typically normal in mild TBI.

 For uncomplicated cases, physical and cognitive rest is usually sufficient.

 Mild traumatic brain injury (TBI) is a closed head injury due to a direct blow to the head or deceleration of the head from an impulsive force that results in a change in mental status.
 The Glasgow Coma Scale (GCS) remains the main instrument for classifying the severity of TBI as mild (GCS 13–15), moderate (GCS 9–12), or severe (GCS ≤8).
 However, the GCS is confounded by several factors, including drug and alcohol use, medications, and tracheal intubation.
 Concussion is a subset of mild TBI which is typically classified based on acute injury characteristics at the less severe end of the brain injury spectrum.
 However, currently there are no distinct symptom profiles, diagnostic criteria, or objective biomarkers that distinguish concussion from mild TBI.
 Centers for Disease Control and Prevention: HEADSUP Opens in new window

 - direct blow to the head or deceleration of the head from an impulsive force